-The filing fee comprises three distinct fees: the application fee, the \$180 PSI test-appointment fee and the \$500 nonrefundable processing fee.
-The \$180 PSI test-appointment fee is transferred by ABPM to PSI as a pass-through and is NOT an additional fee to ABPM.
+The filing fee comprises three distinct fees: the application fee, the \$100 PSI test-appointment fee and the \$500 nonrefundable processing fee.
+The \$100 PSI test-appointment fee is transferred by ABPM to PSI as a pass-through and is NOT an additional fee to ABPM.
 The filing fee is a required component of the Application Package.
 Payment of the filing fee must be in U.S. dollars in the form of a money order or check payable to the American Board of Pain Medicine.
-Credit card payments are also acceptable.
-Failure to submit the filing fee in the correct form will result in the application materials being considered incomplete.
+Failure to submit the filing fee in the correct form will result in the Application Package being considered incomplete.

-Early Filing Application Fee \$1,100
+Early Filing Application Fee \$750

-Final Filing Application Fee \$1,400
+Final Filing Application Fee \$950

 Nonrefundable Processing Fee \$500

-Test-Appointment Fee \$180
+Test-Appointment Fee \$100